vxj9800/mae3185Notes/appnA/sec04/helloWorld.md

 ## MacOS
 - Create a folder with any name you like on the desktop.
 - Follow the images below to open it in VSCode.
-The name for the folder in my case is `blink`.
-Note that the bottom accent color of VSCode changes from purple to blue.
+The name for the folder in my case is `testCode`.
     ````{tab-set}
     ```{tab-item} 1
     ![6](./figs/mac/6.png)